An App for People Who Learn Hard Things

 Research on knowledge organisation shows that deep learning depends on how concepts are structured in relation to one another.
 Students who organise knowledge around underlying principles and connections perform better than those who store ideas as isolated facts.

 Research on analogical reasoning shows that identifying similarities, differences, and causal relationships improves transfer to new contexts.
-When learners actively encode how concepts relate, oppose, depend on, or extend one another, their knowledge becomes more flexible and much more applicable.
+When learners actively encode how concepts relate, oppose, depend on, or extend one another, their knowledge becomes more flexible and far more applicable.

 Confusing Terms